moq-wg/moq-transport/draft-lcurley-warp.md

 TODO: Revisit the prioritization scheme and possibly move some of this to {{priority-congestion}}.

-The producer may assign a numeric delivery order to each object ({{delivery-order}})
+The producer may assign a numeric delivery order to each object ({{send-order}})

 This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending priority order.
-The sender SHOULD prioritize streams based on the delivery order.
+The sender SHOULD prioritize streams based on the send order.
-If two streams have the same delivery order, they SHOULD receive equal bandwidth (round-robin).
+If two streams have the same send order, they SHOULD receive equal bandwidth (round-robin).

 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
 In order to support prioritization, a QUIC library MUST expose a API to set the priority of each stream.
 This is relatively easy to implement; the next QUIC packet should contain a STREAM frame for the next pending stream in priority order.

-The sender MUST respect flow control even if means delivering streams out of delivery order.
+The sender MUST respect flow control even if means delivering streams out of send order.
 It is OPTIONAL to prioritize retransmissions.